devjuanca/EasyServiceRegister/README.md

 var configuration = builder.Configuration;

-// In this case services from two differents assemblies are been registered into IoC builder.Services.AddServices(typeof(DependencyInjection), typeof(Program));
+// In this case services from two differents assemblies are been registered into DI builder.Services.AddServices(typeof(DependencyInjection), typeof(Program));

 builder.Services.AddEndpointDefinitions(configuration);